pombreda/autotest/README.md

 Ultra slim CI for git

-* Runs with python2.7 and python3.2 (other not tested)
+* Runs with python2.7 and python3.2 (others not tested).
-* Runs a test-command and send a notification to all users that have contributed to the branch since the last sucessful test
+* Runs a test-command and sends a notification to all users that have contributed to the branch since the last sucessful test.
-* The test-command should return 0 on success
+* The test-command should return 0 on success.

 Usage
 -----